shosaco/vistime/README.md

 ## 7. Export of vistime as PDF or PNG

-Once created, you can use `plotly::export()` for saving your vistime chart as PDF, PNG or JPEG:
+Once created, you can use `plotly::export()` for saving your vistime chart (the plotly version) as PDF, PNG or JPEG:

 ```{r
 # webshot::install_phantomjs()